Human-Conscious Software

 Privacy

-Privacy by design is the baseline: we collect the minimum, store it responsibly, and give users transparent control at every step.
+Privacy as standard is the baseline, we collect the minimum, store it responsibly, and give users transparent control at every step.

 Narrative

-We turn cold numbers into meaning; metrics need context.
-Help people understand the insights into their goals, decisions, process, or ambition.
+We turn cold numbers into narrative, as we know that metrics need context.
+We help people understand the insights into their goals, decisions, process, or ambition.

 Circle